 A student who plans foreign study during the academic year must obtain the approval of the Foreign Study Committee in addition to that of her dean, major adviser and other appropriate departments.
 Students must enroll in a normal full-time program during their time away.
 For more information, consult the Study Abroad website: http://www.brynmawr.edu/studyabroad.

+Summer courses must be at least 4 weeks long.
 One Bryn Mawr unit equals 4 credit hours.
 Many courses at other institutions are only 3 credit hours.
-However, if the summer course you wish to take is 3 credit hours on the semester system and at least four weeks long, Bryn Mawr will "round up" the course and accept it as equal to 4 credit hours.
+However, as long as the summer course you wish to take is 3 credit hours on the semester system and at least four weeks long, Bryn Mawr will "round up" the course and accept it as equal to 4 credit hours.
 If the summer course you wish to take is offered on the quarter system, the class has to be 5 credit hours in order for the credit to be transferred towards your Bryn Mawr degree.

 Credit for work completed before matriculating at Bryn Mawr will be calculated as described in the General Guidelines above.
 Ordinarily, the residency requirement means that transfer students will be required to earn all their remaining credits in residence.
 Students who bring in 8 credits or fewer will normally be expected to earn a minimum of 24 in residence.
 Those who bring in 9 to 16 credits will normally be expected to complete their remaining credits in residence.